hayrilatif/mnist-gan/README.md

 # mnist-gan
-Handwritten digits with MNIST distribution were generated with GAN.
+Some scripts for generating handwritten digits using simple GAN.

+Dataset: MNIST